zeonBPM/Awatar-Emblem/Fire Emblem Avatar.md

-Chapter 3 will be inside the sunken temple Adriana(Ari's unit) went there to steal all spirit relics found within, to give to the fire army there are thieves and a couple water / fire benders inside
+Chapter 3 will be inside the sunken temple Adriana(Ari's unit) went there to steal all spirit relics found within, to give to the fire army there are thieves, skirmishers? and a couple water / fire benders inside

 Chapter 4 is in the forest going to the next area
 Boss is a haunted spirit tree, that summons eyes, there is couple spirits wandering. this map has a crapton of accesories as loot